-In ‘QSW, Q stands for ?, S stands for second, and W for the Greek omega (ω).
+In ‘QSW, Q stands for normalized radius, S stands for second, and W for the Greek omega (ω).
 In ‘RTN’, R stands for Radial, T for Transverse, and N for Normal.
 The acronym RSW is also used.

-Frame origin : spacecraft gravity center
+Frame origin: spacecraft gravity center